 Our audio team includes Leigh Day, Laura Barnes, Stephanie Wonderlick, Mike Esser, Claire Allison, Nick Burns, Aaron Williamson, Karen King, Boo Boo Howse, Rachel Ertel, Mike Compton, Ocean Matthews and Laura Walters.

-If you like today's episode, go ahead and follow the show.
-You can rate us, you can leave us a review.
-And even more importantly, you can share it with someone that you know, it really does help us out.
+If you like today's episode, please follow the show.
+Rate us, leave us a review and share it with someone you know, it really does help us out.